ramSeraph/vectorvector/README.md

 VectorVector provides tooling for vectorizing the planet.
 Produces contour tiles, hillshade and terrarium tiles from an elevation data set.

-## Why

-VectorVector is an experiment to see if we can produce high quality tiles for the whole planet in a few hours.

-Goals:

-* high degree of customizability
-* high quality output
-* can generate the planet in < 6 hours on consumer hardware
-* optimal development experience with a fast feedback loop

 ## Features

 ### Tile Outputs